 We wanted a spot in here to display pretty objects, so I was so happy that there was room for a bookcase in the corner.
 This wood and black piece is perfection!
 The wood tones warm up the cool hues in this room and there is tons of storage!
 I love that they can hide things in the cabinets below, and also display pretty objects on top.

 Now let’s discuss seating in here.
 Ryan and Sarah entertain a lot, and we wanted to make sure that there was plenty of seating for all of their friends.
 Obviously the large sectional is full of seats, but we also added these 2 chairs directly across from the couch.
 You know I love me some cognac leather (as evidenced by my own chair), and these ones from West Elm are gorgeous.
 If I needed a side table in my own home, I’d definitely opt for the black one in between the leather chairs.
 It’s modern, sleek, and is just waiting for a cocktail to rest on top.

-We also added this long black bench from Arhaus under the window.
+We also added a long black bench from Arhaus under the window.
 While Ryan and Sarah don’t regularly take a seat on it, it’s always full of people when they entertain.
 Between the couch, the chairs, and the bench you can have a round circle of conversation with seats for everyone!

 Let’s talk about this gorgeous coffee table.
 Finding a round coffee table is TOUGH and I’m so happy that they found this one.
 It’s big, offsets the hard lines from the sectional, and has plenty of storage with the two levels.
 A great round coffee table for a large living room space.

 We didn’t go too crazy with accessories for this room, and instead focused on the coffee table and bookshelves.
 Oh, and pillows on the couch (of course!).